MaverickDe/GITHUBCDN/README.md

         </script>

-2. In that script tag define a variable called github to a list
+2. In that script tag define a variable called githubcdn to a list
         <script>
         let githubcdn = []